junesshr/wiki-test/MODDED-MC.md

-# Installing custom versions of Minecraft
+# Installing custom versions of Minecrawft

 If you want an old mod or modpack to run (Minecraft 1.2.4 and older), this is for you.
 Warning, not for newcomers!